tanersener/mobile-ffmpeg/README.md

 - speex
 - wavpack

-Supported libraries and their dependencies are explained in the [Supported Libraries](wiki/Supported-Libraries) wiki page.
+Supported libraries and their dependencies are explained in the [[Supported Libraries|wiki/Supported-Libraries]] wiki page.

 ### Motivation